sudotechie/learn/Startup_Sales_Primer.md

 **Here are some guiding principles I've used to secure those first few wins:**

-1. I believe prospects don't want to be the first to try something unless it is life or death, the business is going to fail.
+1. Nobody wants to be a guinea pig.
+Early adopters *must* feel that the problem your company is solving is a top priority for them or their company.
 2. You are an expert in your technology and have a deep understanding of the space.
-Your prospect does not.
+Your prospect is not (yet).
 Your value is in guiding them through this understanding and the risk associated with status quo (without patronizing or 40 slides).
 3. Prospects need reassurance that you are not going to waste their time.
 They need a plan to follow.
 3. Deals live and die by momentum.
 Every interaction with you or the product has the ability to build momentum.
 4. There must be an exchange of value in most, if not all, interactions